public abstract class IPAddressSeqRange extends Object implements IPAddressRange

 contains(IPAddress other)

-Returns whether this range contains all addresses in the given address or subnet
+Returns whether this aggregation of addresses contains all addresses in the given address or subnet

 |